Before admission

 - Periodontal disease

-Any dental concerns your dentist has need to be taken care of before your pre-op appointment for your planned surgery.
-After Surgery, do not go to the dentist for a routine checkup or have a colonoscopy for 12 weeks.
+Any dental concerns need to be taken care of before your pre-operative visit for your planned surgery.
+After surgery, do not go to the dentist for a routine checkup for 12 weeks.

 Activity

 Your hip or knee should feel better quickly, even after just a few days.
-The first 6 weeks, progress your activity as tolerated.
+For the first 6 weeks, progress your activity as tolerated.
 The only exercise should be walking and what your care team teaches you.

 Hips.
-Walking is the best exercise Listen to your hip, especially in the first 12 weeks.
+Walking is the best exercise.
+Listen to your hip, especially in the first 12 weeks.
 Do not do activities that cause pain.
-Your care team will show you a list of guidelines to lessen the risk of dislocation.
-After your 12-week visit you should be able to do all normal activities.
+Your care team will show you a list of guidelines to lower the risk of dislocation.
+After your 12-week visit you should be able to do all normal activities

 Knees.
 Your knee will be sore.
 It takes time to strengthen.
 Listen to your knee.
-Progress with walking and range of motion as tolerated for the first 6 weeks.
+Keep progressing with walking and range of motion as tolerated for the first 6 weeks.
 After your 12-week visit you should be able to do all normal activities.
 Most people say it is hard to kneel after a knee replacement.
-See the kneeling protocol in your discharge instructions.
+Follow the kneeling protocol in your discharge instructions.

-6 weeks after surgery if you follow precautions.
+You can start 6 weeks after surgery if you follow your precautions,

 Most people can do normal activities within 6 weeks after surgery.
 Other sports you may enjoy are: